ybanens/survey-tool/content/2-groups-and-questions.md

 Each survey must have at least one `Question group`, but it is useful to categorise each set of questions into different `Question groups` so that respondents understand the focus of any set of questions (refer to the survey design).

-First, I must determine that my zombie hordes are ready to follow me into the abyss:

- - [ ] Get zombie hordes
- - [ ] Make sure they're loya
- - [] Profit

 {% capture text %}
 1. Click on the large `Add Group` button on the screen.